file-format/Products/content/en/presentation/javascript/officegen-pptx/index.md

-<p>Open Source pure JavaScript API that allows computer programmers to generate PowerPoint (PPTX) presentation for Microsoft Office 2007 and later.<strong>  </strong>The great thing about Officegen is that it can work in several environments.
+<p>Open Source pure JavaScript API that allows computer programmers to generate PowerPoint (PPTX) presentation for Microsoft Office 2007 and later.
+The great thing about Officegen is that it can work in several environments.
 It can be used in all those environments that support Node.js including Linux, OSX and Windows.</p>
 <p>Several important features are fully supported by Officegen-PPTX for generating Microsoft PowerPoint document (.pptx file) such as adding slides, creating native charts, Adding images, hidden slides support, slide layouts support, adding date, time and current slide number, add fonts, colors, and background, etc.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}